By Young Americans Insurance Editorial Team

 Coverage must be active

 A quote is not proof of insurance.
-Coverage should be confirmed before driving.
+Coverage should be confirmed and proof issued before driving.

 Total cost matters

-Compare the full six-month or annual premium, not only the first payment.
+Compare the full six-month or annual premium, not only the first payment or advertised monthly amount.

 What Coverage Should You Compare?